dimasbjg/dimasbjg/README.md

 ### Hi there 👋 <br/>

-🌱 currently learning Brawijaya University and also graduated from Bangkit Academy 2021 <br/>
+🌱 currently looking for job after graduate from Brawijaya University and also graduated from Bangkit Academy 2021 <br/>
 🔭 currently working on improving all my personal branding as my starter pack

 <!--